Kellyanne Conway Mocks Taylor Swift After Her VMAs Speech About White House

 Kellyanne Conway has found herself a new enemy, and it is none other than Taylor Swift.

-The White House adviser mocked the pop star’s call for the government to address her petition in support of the Equality Act bill, which has already received over half a million signatures, as reported by The Daily Mail.
+The White House adviser mocked the pop star’s call for the government to address her petition in support of the Equality Act bill, which has already received over half a million signatures, as reported by Daily Mail.

-During the 2019 MTV Video Music Awards on Monday, Swift won the award for Best Music Video for her LGBTQ-friendly “You Need To Calm Down” single, which at the end features a link to the above-mentioned petition.
+On Monday, during the 2019 MTV Video Music Awards, Swift won the award for Best Music Video for her LGBTQ-friendly “You Need To Calm Down” single, which at the end features a link to the above-mentioned petition.
 She used her acceptance speech to slam the Trump administration for failing to address the piece of legislation.

 “It [the peititon] now has half a million signatures, which is five times the amount that it would need to warrant a response from the White House,” the singer said.